 Explore CHM’s informative and engaging timelines to learn something new about key events, people, documents, and artifacts in the history of computing.

 Do you know where the term “bug” comes from to describe a computer error?
-It was coined by pioneering computer scientist Grace Hopper in 1945 when an actual bug—a moth—got stuck between relay contacts of the Harvard Mark II computer she was working on.
+It was often used by pioneering computer scientist Grace Hopper in 1945 when an actual bug—a moth— got stuck between relay contacts of the Harvard Mark II computer she was working on.
 The moth was found during checkout of the Mark II prior to delivery to its customer, the Naval Weapons Laboratory in Dahlgren, VA.

 This comprehensive chronology of technology and culture includes important people, inventions, and events of the computing revolution as well as untold stories and hidden histories.

 Why is Silicon Valley in California?
 In 1956, Bell Labs’ star scientist William Shockley left New Jersey and headed west to found his own company.
 His talented team soon deserted their mercurial boss to start Fairchild Semiconductor and its innovative silicon chips spawned a vibrant new industry.